Katy Perry discography

-American singer Katy Perry has released six studio albums, seven extended plays (EP), 39 singles (including four as featured artist), and 11 promotional singles.
-She is referred as the "Queen of Pop" of her time.
-According to Recording Industry Association of America, Perry has sold 109.5 million digital singles and 17 million albums in the United States.
-She is also the sixth best-selling digital singles artist in the United States.
-Throughout her career, Perry has sold 48 million album units and 135 million singles worldwide, making her one of the best-selling music artists of all time.
-Billboard listed her as the fourth top female artist of the 2010s decade (eighth overall) and the 61st greatest artist of all time.
-Perry has scored nine number one songs on Billboard Hot 100 and three number one albums on Billboard 200.
+The American singer Katy Perry has released seven studio albums, one reissue, seven extended plays (EP), 42 singles (including four as featured artist), and 13 promotional singles.
+According to the Recording Industry Association of America (RIAA), Perry is the thirteenth top digital singles artist in the United States, with 121.5 million digital singles and 19 million album units.
+As of July 2024, she has a total of seven RIAA Diamond-certified records.
+Billboard listed Perry as the fourth top female artist of the 2010s decade (eighth overall) and the 61st greatest artist of all time.
+She has scored three number one albums on US Billboard 200 and nine number one songs on US Billboard Hot 100.
+Throughout her career, Perry has sold over 151 million records worldwide, and is one of the best-selling music artists of all time.

-She currently holds the record for most 5-million-selling singles in the United States, with six of her singles selling over 5 million (in order of release date: "Hot n Cold", "California Gurls", "Firework", "E.T.", "Roar", and "Dark Horse").
-Perry also holds the record for the most 6-million-selling songs, with three of her songs—"Firework", "Roar", and "Dark Horse"—selling over 6 million copies.
-All three have also received Diamond song certifications from the RIAA, making her the first artist to accomplish such a feat.

 At age 16, she released a self-titled gospel album in March 2001 under her real name Katy Hudson, which failed to chart in any music market.
 After Perry signed with Capitol Records in April 2007, she released her second album, One of the Boys, in June 2008.
 Its singles "I Kissed a Girl" and "Hot n Cold" both topped charts in Austria, Canada, Germany, and Switzerland, and have been certified quintuple platinum by the RIAA.
 The album peaked within the top ten in the United States, Austria, Canada, France, Germany, and Switzerland.
 Throughout 2009 and 2010, Perry was featured on two singles.
 The first was on Colorado-based band 3OH!3's song "Starstrukk", and the second was a collaboration with Timbaland on "If We Ever Meet Again", from his album Shock Value II.
-Both singles reached the top ten in Australia and the United Kingdom while the latter topped the charts in New Zealand.
+Both singles reached the top ten in Australia and the United Kingdom, while the latter topped the charts in New Zealand.
 Perry also performed for MTV Unplugged and a live album of the performance was released in November 2009.